 IBCCES Board Member and international speaker Dr. Stephen Shore was recently interviewed by Lime Connect.
 Read on for an excerpt and a link to the full interview delving into Dr. Shore’s perspective as a professor and professional who happens to be on the autism spectrum:

-LC: You’ve famously said, “If you’ve met one person with autism, you’ve met one person with autism.”
+Lime Connect: You’ve famously said, “If you’ve met one person with autism, you’ve met one person with autism.”
 Why is that an important point for people to understand about their interactions with individuals with autism, in particular?

-This quote emphasizes that there is great diversity within the autism spectrum.
+Dr. Stephen Shore: This quote emphasizes that there is great diversity within the autism spectrum.
 While the commonalities of people on the autism spectrum include differences in communication, social interaction, sensory receptivity, and highly focused interests, it’s important to understand that the constellation of these characteristics blends together differently for each individual.
 This is why some on the spectrum are good at mathematics while other may be good in their arts, sports, or writing – just like the rest of humanity.
 Autism is an extension of the diversity found in the human gene pool.

 Read the full interview here